 Ingredients

-When making Orange Cinnamon Milk Tea, each ingredient plays a key role in creating the perfect balance of flavors.
+When making this Orange Cinnamon Milk Tea, choose your ingredients carefully to create a perfect balance of flavors.

-Start with a good-quality black tea, as it forms the base of this recipe.
-Whether you use a tea bag or loose-leaf, choose a tea that’s rich and robust, since its flavor will need to stand up to the milk and spices.
+You can use a tea bag or loose-leaf tea.
+Just make sure it’s rich and robust black tea, since its flavor will need to stand up to the milk and spices.

 A cinnamon stick provides a deep, woody warmth that complements the orange and tea.
 Whole cinnamon sticks are preferable to ground cinnamon for this recipe, as they release their flavor gradually and don’t make the tea cloudy.